mmg489/Liri-Node-App/README.md

 # Liri-Node-App
 Language interpretation and Recognition Interface

 LIRI is an app based on the idea of SIRI's Speech Interpretation and Recognition Interface, except LIRI uses language instead of speech.
 LIRI is a command line node app.
-The user will provide parameters for search queries in the following categories:
+The user will provide parameters for search queries in the concert, movie, and spotify categories.
-    *Concerts*
     ![](concert_this_command_GIF.gif)
-    * Movies*
     ![](movie_this_command_GIF.gif)
-    * Spotify*
     ![](Spotify_this_song_GIF.gif)

-    ``
-Each category has a corresponding command:
+Each category has a corresponding command: *concert-this "artist name" *movie-this "movie name"
-    * concerts: concert-this "artist name"
-    * movies: movie-this "movie name"
-    * spotify: spotify-this-song "song title"
+*spotify-this-song "song title"
 The user can also input information into the random.txt file and have LIRI read that file for instructions using the command:
     * do-what-it-says
     ![](Do_what_it_says_GIF.gif)